aragon/aragon-wiki/docs/jobs/openings/frontend.md

 ##### Notes

 - You can use any library you feel comfortable with.
-- The app will be loaded in a browser with MetaMask.
+- The app will be loaded into a browser with MetaMask.
 - Feel free to interpret the requirements in any way that you think could be interesting.
 - The app doesn’t need to follow the Aragon visual identity.
 - Don’t hesitate to ask any question to the team :-)